 When to Stay Home

 Talk with your child's doctor about when it is okay to stay home from school because of asthma or illness.
-Mild asthma symptoms can usually be handled at school but there are a number of factors (what triggered the asthma, the stability of peak flows, fever, how much medicine your child is taking, etc.) to consider when deciding whether to keep your child at home.
+Mild asthma symptoms can usually be handled at school but there are a number of factors (what triggered the asthma, the stability of asthma symptoms and peak flows, fever, how much medicine your child is taking, etc.) to consider when deciding whether to keep your child at home.